Hollisd12/final_project/README.md

 - votes_first
 - points_won
 - points_max
-- award_share
+- award_share (points_won/points_max)

 #### How is the MVP selected?
 The NBA MVP (Most Valuable Player) is selected by a panel of sportswriters and broadcasters from the United States and Canada, who vote at the end of the regular season.
 The voting process involves each panelist selecting five players for the award, ranked in order from first to fifth place.

 The NBA uses a points system to determine the winner, with each first-place vote worth 10 points, each second-place vote worth 7 points, each third-place vote worth 5 points, each fourth-place vote worth 3 points, and each fifth-place vote worth 1 point.
 The player with the highest point total is awarded the NBA MVP.

-In our data set, we can determine the MVP for each season based on points_won and award_share. award_share = points_won/points_max
+In our data set, we can determine the MVP for each season based on points_won and award_share.

 To show who won the MVP in our dataset, we added a column called Mvp? and set all values to No.